Field extension: Examples

 Finite extensions of $\Q$ are also called algebraic number fields and are important in number theory.
 Another extension field of the rationals, which is also important in number theory, although not a finite extension, is the field of p-adic numbers $\Q_p$ for a prime number p.

 It is common to construct an extension field of a given field K as a quotient ring of the polynomial ring K[X] in order to "create" a root for a given polynomial f(X).
 Suppose for instance that K does not contain any element x with x2 = −1.
 Then the polynomial $X^2+1$ is irreducible in K[X], consequently the ideal generated by this polynomial is maximal, and $L = K[X]/(X^2+1)$ is an extension field of K which does contain an element whose square is −1 (namely the residue class of X).

 By iterating the above construction, one can construct a splitting field of any polynomial from K[X].
 This is an extension field L of K in which the given polynomial splits into a product of linear factors.

-If p is any prime number and n is a positive integer, we have a finite field GF(pn) with pn elements; this is an extension field of the finite field $\operatorname{GF}(p) = \mathbb{F}_p = \Z/p\Z$ with p elements.
+If p is any prime number and n is a positive integer, there is a unique (up to isomorphism) finite field $GF(p^n) = \mathbb{F}_{p^n}$ with pn elements; this is an extension field of the prime field $\operatorname{GF}(p) = \mathbb{F}_p = \Z/p\Z$ with p elements.

 Given a field K, we can consider the field K(X) of all rational functions in the variable X with coefficients in K; the elements of K(X) are fractions of two polynomials over K, and indeed K(X) is the field of fractions of the polynomial ring K[X].
 This field of rational functions is an extension field of K. This extension is infinite.

-Given a Riemann surface M, the set of all meromorphic functions defined on M is a field, denoted by $\Complex(M).$ It is a transcendental extension field of $\Complex$ if we identify every complex number with the corresponding constant function defined on M. More generally, given an algebraic variety V over some field K, then the function field of V, consisting of the rational functions defined on V and denoted by K(V), is an extension field of K.
+Given a Riemann surface M, the set of all meromorphic functions defined on M is a field, denoted by $\Complex(M).$ It is a transcendental extension field of $\Complex$ if we identify every complex number with the corresponding constant function defined on M. More generally, given an algebraic variety V over some field K, the function field K(V), consisting of the rational functions defined on V, is an extension field of K.